Leobersdorf: Early settlements

 First indices of settlement in the area date back to 3000 BC.

 Around 350 BC Celtic settlers found Noricum, from their word Tristis, which means rushing or dangerous, derived the name for the river Triesting which flows through Leobersdorf.

 About 15 AD, Noricum was taken peacefully by the Romans.
 They most likely built a watchtower where the church is currently standing.

 Name

 Leobersdorf was first named in the Bayrische Traditionsbücher (Bavarian Traditionbooks) as Liubetsendorf around 1165 / 1174.
 This name possibly derives from the old-Slavic name Ljubac or the Celtic word Lewer or Loben, which means Border- or Gravehill.

 The name changed over time.
 In 1311 it was Lewbesdorf, 1350 Leubesdorf and finally, 1588, Leobersdorf.

-Population
+Archeological finds

+Burial sites from the Avar Khaganate (650–800 CE) have been found in Leobersdorf, and the remains are mostly of East Asian ancestry.

+Demographics

+Politics

+The municipal council (Gemeinderat) consists of 29 members.
+Since the 2025 Lower Austrian local elections, it is made up of the following parties and lists: